 Try flipping the circuit breaker on to restart your air conditioner.
 If your circuit breaker is worn out due to power disturbance, try replacing it.
 However, if you do not have experience in replacing a circuit breaker, you should contact a technician to do it for you.

-Sometimes, your thermostat is why your air conditioner is not working.
-Check the setting of your thermostat and replace its batteries for proper functioning.
+- Use the Thermostat: Sometimes, your thermostat is why your air conditioner is not working.
+Check the settings of your thermostat and replace its batteries for proper functioning.